grappafinance/core-cash/README.md

 # Introduction

 We believe that the core values of DeFi are composability and decentralization.
 The current DeFi option space is suffering a lot from liquidity segmentation because no one has build a trust-worthy base layer that everyone feel comfortable building on top of.
-Our goal is to become that base layer, and also serve as an exchange layer for people to easily exchange options across products.
+Our goal is to become that base layer, and also build an exchange layer for people to easily exchange options across products.

 The project is 100% open sourced and publicaly funded on [Gitcoin](https://gitcoin.co/grants/7713/grappa-finance).